I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_ltrace.md

 ---
-UID: NF.wiamdef.WIAS_LTRACE
+UID: NF:wiamdef.WIAS_LTRACE
 title: WIAS_LTRACE macro
 author: windows-driver-content
 description: The WIAS_LTRACE macro is obsolete for Windows Vista and later.
 It is recommended that the WIAS_TRACE macro be used instead.The WIAS_LTRACE macro writes a diagnostic WIA_TRACE message to the log file.
 old-location: image\wias_ltrace.htm
-old-project: Image
+old-project: image
 ms.assetid: 513fd718-3d35-4a7b-be28-b002a8108e86
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/10/2018
 ms.keywords: WIAS_LTRACE
 ms.prod: windows-hardware
 ms.technology: windows-devices